Rikj000/MoniGoMani/Documentation/Docs-MoniGoMani.md

 ## mgm-config-hyperopt.json
 This file contains the optimized HyperOptable `MoniGoMani` and `Freqtrade` settings.
-It will be created when following the [How to Optimize MoniGoMani](#how-to-optimize-monigomani) process and its one of the main files that will define your MGM configuration when moving to dry/live-run mode.
+It will be created when following the [How to Optimize MoniGoMani](#how-to-optimize-monigomani) process and its one of the main files that will define your MGM configuration when moving to Dry/Live-run mode.

-It's truly **important** that you reflect over these files in between HyperOpt Runs.
+It's truly **important** that you reflect over these files in between HyperOpt Runs!

 ### Reflect over HyperOpt Results
 Please read [BackTesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/) to learn about the common traps that can occur in your HyperOpt results.